Trail descriptions in and around the San Francisco Bay Area

 Mountain Biking in the San Francisco Bay Area (MTB.LIVE555.COM)

 A very wide range of mountain biking resources for a wide range of geographical regions (not limited to the US).
 The link above is to the page specific to the Bay Area.
 The ride description selection is very rich, too.
+However, I should point out that this is easily the oldest online resource I'm aware of that covers mountain biking in our area, and not only its style but also its content is comparatively old school.
+The latest update date listed on the site is 2015 as I write this.

 The Ogre's Guide